isakpulkki/15PuzzleSolver/README.md

 This is a Python-based GUI application built with the TKinter library.
 It enables users to play the 15 Puzzle and shows them the optimal moves to solve it.

-To achieve this, the application uses the Iterative Deepening A* algorithm, which uses an additive pattern database as a heuristic to determine the best moves to solve the puzzle.
+To achieve this, the application uses the Iterative Deepening A* algorithm, which uses an additive pattern database as a heuristic to determine the best moves to solve the Puzzle.

 ## Instructions

 To run this application, you must have Python3 and Poetry installed.
 Clone the repository to your preferred location.

+The repository provides a pre-built additive pattern database with a grouping of (5, 5, 5), but you can customize the groupings by modifying the code in [build.py](https://github.com/isakpulkki/15PuzzleSolver/blob/main/src/logic/builder.py), and rebuilding the database.

 ```bash
 # Install dependencies